Plumsail/documents-docs/source/flow/how-tos/documents/create-xlsx-from-template.rst

-How to create Excel XLSX document from template in Microsoft Flow, Azure Logic Apps and PowerApps
+How to create Excel XLSX document from template in Power Automate (Microsoft Flow), Azure Logic Apps and PowerApps
 =================================================================================================
 If you want to automate the generation of purchase orders in your company, this article will help you achieve that.
-After going through it you will know how to create an XLSX file from a template using `Create XLSX document from template`_ action from `Plumsail Documents connector`_ in Microsoft Flow and Azure Logic Apps.
+After going through it you will know how to create an XLSX file from a template using `Create XLSX document from template`_ action from `Plumsail Documents connector`_ in Power Automate (Microsoft Flow) and Azure Logic Apps.

 Probably you have some third party system, where you create data for purchase orders.
-Then you get this data in Microsoft Flow, apply it to our purchase order template and generate a new document.
+Then you get this data in Power Automate (Microsoft Flow), apply it to our purchase order template and generate a new document.

 This is how the final document will look in our case:

 |purchase-order-result|

 Our template and result document have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Box